Plant Problem Lab

 What is the fastest yellow-leaf check?

 Check soil moisture at depth and look at which leaves are yellowing first.
-Those two clues separate many watering and light patterns.
+Those two clues separate many watering and light issues.

 Read the full walkthroughs